We must explicitly confront enduring racial barriers not only in the communities where we invest but also in our own organizations and modes of work.

-Racial equity and inclusion are integral to collective impact’s core principle.
-Partnerships must make a commitment to applying a racial equity and inclusion lens throughout its work, in order to ach…
+Racial equity and inclusion are integral to collective impact’s core principles.
+Partnerships must make a commitment to applying a racial equity and inclusion lens throughout its work, in order to ac…

 Four tried-and-true, free tools that simplify the administrative work behind managing cross-sector partnerships well.
 Take advantage of this technology to make collaboration just a little easier.